harshitsingh20/Student-DataBase-Stored-Python-/README.md

 Abot the Project

 It is a Mobile App buils in Python using kivy🔥 python libary.
-To store the student database example like Name, Class, Rollno, Marks, etc.
+To store the student database example like Name, Class, Rollno, Marks, etc .

 About Kivy Libary